jhermann/ezpy/README.rst

 So here is what you get:

-* My thoughst on good release and installation work-flows in “Usage”.
+* My thoughts on good release and installation work-flows in “Usage”.
 * Quick hints on how to use `dephell`\ 's ``jail`` sub-command for easy software installation.
 * Deadsnakes PPA builds for Debian in a Docker container, leading to 3.6 … 3.8 being uniformly available on Debian (old-)stable and Ubuntu (old-)LTS, i.e. the four major releases of the Debian-verse.
 * A list of related projects, with comments on ones I tried myself, and those I regularly use.

-If you're missing something within the range of teh stated design goals, open an issue with your user-story, and we'll see if I like it. ☺
+If you're missing something within the range of the stated design goals, open an issue with your user-story, and we'll see if I like it. ☺